tylerharkcom/COP4331_LargeProject/README.md

 ## Local Setup

-Installing MongoDB, and setting up the .env file is necessary for this to work
+Installing MongoDB, and setting up the `.env` file is necessary for the server to run

 ## Installing dependencies